-** Use Status AB in case your Network doesn’t support technical status for message delivery.
-Status AB is not used in the Peppol Network where ACK/MLR are used.

 The sequence of the status codes is fixed to allow the Seller, as receiver of the Invoice Response message, to advance the status of the invoice in his systems in an orderly way.
 This requires the Buyer to be conservative in reporting status and only advance an invoice when the status is reasonably certain.